maximnaidenov/angular-busy-tracker/README.md

      options: {lines: 9, radius: 11, width:5, length: 9}
 });
 ```
-And simply request the new configuration in busy-config attribute
+And simply request the new configuration in busy-config attribute.
 ```html
 <button ng-click="save()"
         busy-tracker="savingPromises"